Help solve the mystery of Maine Forest Products Week

 Most states with forest products industries have been celebrating since 1960, when Congress passed a joint resolution and President Dwight Eisenhower signed a proclamation, calling on the people of the United States to celebrate National Forest Products Week each year beginning with the third Sunday in October “with activities and ceremonies designed to focus attention on the importance of our forests and forest products to the Nation’s economy and welfare.”
 From Wisconsin to Florida to Oregon, there are festivities during the third week of October to highlight forestry people, products and, of course, the economic impact of the industry.

 Yet for reasons still unknown, celebrations were rare in Maine, even though our forest products industry is older than our nation.
 Starting in 1605, the availability and high quality of white pine played an important part in the development and economy of the region that would become Maine.
 Yet the only consistent acknowledgement of Forest Products Week during the third week of October appears to be in the Bangor Daily News, which for decades has published a special forest products section.

-Even Maine Forest Products Council members with long, extensive knowledge of the state’s forest products industry had no idea why this national event has not been celebrated here, including consulting forester Fred Huntress; retired UMaine professor Max McCormick; industry analyst Lloyd Irland; state forester Doug Denico, and Ted Johnston, former MFPC executive director.
+Maine Forest Products Council members with long memories and extensive knowledge of the state’s forest products industry had no idea why this national event has hardly been celebrated here, including consulting forester Fred Huntress; retired UMaine professor Max McCormick; industry analyst Lloyd Irland; state forester Doug Denico, and Ted Johnston, former MFPC executive director.

-Maine’s reference librarians, however, are incredibly dogged.
+Maine’s incredibly dogged reference librarians filled in some facts.
 Alex Burnett, at the Maine State Law and Legislative Reference Library, found the first hard evidence there had ever been a Maine Forest Products Week celebration, but it took some work.

 “This isn’t easy to research, especially gubernatorial proclamations and especially before the 1990s, and therefore our research may not be comprehensive,” Burnett emailed.
 “We searched the entire Legislative Record back to 1897 and found no mention of a Maine Forest Products Week.”